 WELCOME NEW MEMBERS:

 We are thrilled to have these new members.
-504 Members.
-More than ever!
-We hope to see as many of our members as possible at our March Luncheon.
+517 members.
+More than ever.
+We hope to see as many of our members as possible at our June luncheon.

 DIGITAL ARCHIVAL PROJECT NEWS: